loovjo/epsilon/README.md

 # `epsilon` - Fast autograd using dual numbers

-Dual numbers are a straightforward awy of doing forward gradient propagation, i.e. keep track of derivatives for all expressions, to automatically differentiate a function without storing a computation graph.
+Dual numbers are a straightforward way of doing forward gradient propagation, i.e. keep track of derivatives for all expressions, to automatically differentiate a function without storing a computation graph.